skeetio/learngraphql-lessons/1-basics/10-using-a-real-data-source.md

 bulletPackage: free
 ```

-We played a lot with GraphQL schemas and querying them.
-But we were using in memory data sources in all those cases.
-But in real world, we need to use some real data sources.
+We played a lot with GraphQL.
+We were using in-memory data sources everytime.
+But in real world, we need to use real data sources behind a GraphQL schema.

 That's what we are going to do in this lesson.
 We'll be using MongoDB as our data source.
-At the end, We'll show you some other ways to integrate other data sources.
+At the end, We'll show you how to integrate other data sources as well.

 Let's get started!